-It’s very important to soak the raisins before using.
+It’s very important to soak the raisins before using them.
 I like to soak them in rum or in orange juice depending on who is going to eat it.

 I chosed the water roux method to make the bread because I wanted a fluffy and pull-apart texture.